warrensbox/hubapp/docs/_site/index.md

 ### Use dropdown menu to select version
 <img align="center" src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/appinstall/appinstall.gif" alt="drawing" style="width: 480px;"/>

-1. You can switch between different versions of github user's app by typing the command `appinstall install user/repo` on your terminal.
+1. You can install and switch between different versions of github user's app by typing the command `appinstall install user/repo` on your terminal.
 2. Select the version of binary by using the up and down arrow.
-3. Hit **Enter** to select the desired version.
+3. Hit **Enter** to install the desired version.

 The most recently selected versions are presented at the top of the dropdown.